mcjauregui72/CNN_MedImageClassification/README.md

 # Chaining Models

+Chaining two models together means creating a composite model, where the first model's output becomes the input for the second model's layers.
+The output of the first model in a two-model chain is not a classification, but feature vectors that will help the second model's layers make a classification.
+Chaining two models results in a single model that can be trained end-to-end.
+Model chaining can be performed using the Functional API in a Keras framework, which allows for flexible connection of layers and models.

 The considerations we had to take into account when chaining model_one and model_two included:

 1. We removed the final, dense layer from first_model because we didn't want it to generate a vector representing class probabilities.
 We wanted to use first_model only as a feature extractor, allowing second_model to generate the class probabilities.